-At your bail hearing, the Crown must “show cause” why you should stay in custody.
+The Crown must “show cause” why you should stay in custody at your bail hearing.
 Your lawyer will help you “show cause” why you should be released while your case is in court.
-The Ontario Court of Justice only gives you one bail hearing, and may be denied bail and stay in custody until your case is resolved, goes to trial, or a bail review in the Superior Court of Justice grants you a release.
+The Ontario Court of Justice only gives you one bail hearing.
+You may be denied bail and stay in custody until your case is resolved, goes to trial, or a bail review in the Superior Court of Justice grants you a release.

 By law, the police must allow you to contact and talk to a criminal defence lawyer.
-If you cannot afford one, the police must tell you about Legal Aid Ontario, which pays lawyers known as duty counsel to give free legal advice at any time 24 hours a day.
+If you cannot afford one, the police must tell you about Legal Aid Ontario, which pays lawyers known as duty counsel to give free legal advice at any time, 24 hours a day.

 Contact the Richard Allman Law Office to schedule representation at your bail hearing.